 System Description

-The client requests an application that will allow them to match the skill sets of a mentor to their members.
+The client requests an application that allows them to match the skill sets of a mentor to their members.
 The goal is to eliminate unnecessary waste of time and money used by going through each spreadsheet and finding the right skill.
-The interface will need to be easy to use and easy to understand.
+The interface needs to be easy-to-use and easy-to-understand interface.

+What table are you identifying – what is contained in the tables

+What kind of reports are you

 The database will consist of the mentor’s and member’s information.
 The inputs to the database system will include: Members; Name, address, phone number, age, city, state, skill sets requested, and the amount of no shows.
 Mentors will be the same except for the skill sets requested, that will be different from the members.
 Mentors will have a list of skill sets that the members will be able to choose from.